tmm-demo-apps/bookstore-app/diary.md

 - **Project Rollback**: Reverted the project state to commit `47a98fd` to undo a series of buggy changes related to the shopping cart's dynamic features.
 We are now at a stable state where user management is functional, and the basic cart works.
 - **Dynamic Cart Features**: Successfully implemented cart hover preview and fixed critical caching issues:
     - **Hover-to-Open Preview**: Cart dropdown now opens automatically when hovering over the cart button, with cart data loading immediately.
 Closes automatically when mouse moves away from the cart area.
 Implemented by:
-        - Moving `mouseenter` event handler from hidden `<ul>` to visible `<summary>` element
-        - Using custom `loadcart` event to trigger both dropdown opening and data loading
-        - JavaScript-based `mouseleave` handler with 100ms delay timer for smooth transitions
+        - Moved all hover logic to JavaScript (removed htmx mouseenter handler)
+        - Separate timers for opening (150ms delay) and closing (300ms delay)
+        - Boolean flags track mouse position over summary and list elements
+        - **Critical fix**: Verify mouse position against element bounding box to detect false positive `mouseenter` events
+        - Pico CSS's dropdown positioning was causing spurious events when mouse left dropdown list
+        - Now checks if mouse coordinates are actually within summary bounds before opening
-        - Timer allows hovering over dropdown content without premature closing
+        - Prevents infinite open/close loop and allows proper hover-away closing
-        - Ensures hover works even when dropdown is closed (the key issue with previous attempts)
+        - Click outside also closes the dropdown
-        - Creates a smooth, traditional dropdown menu UX
+        - Creates a smooth, professional dropdown menu UX
     - **Comprehensive Caching Fix**:
         - Added cache-control meta tags to base HTML template
         - Added cache-control headers to all cart endpoints (`AddToCart`, `RemoveFromCart`, `ViewCart`, `CartCount`, `CartSummary`)